If you’re in search of a unique Airbnb Killarney has plenty of them (there’s also heaps of cool Airbnbs in Kerry, in general!).

 There’s a double and twin bedroom with 2 modern bathrooms.
 Set in a quiet location it has a furnished patio.

 Convenient for golf, fishing, hiking and exploring the town and Killarney National Park with its breathtaking scenery.
-Book a night or see more here.

 Have you stayed in an Airbnb in Killarney that you’d recommend?